-Adam is a skateboarder and portrait artist from Vancouver, B.C, Canada
+Adam is a skater and artist from Canada

-As for brands, @hufworldwide is a major one.
-I love how involved they are within the skate community and colloborate with artists.
+As for brands, Huf Worldwide is a major one.
+I love how involved they are within the skate community and collaborate with artists.
 It makes all the difference when things are done for skaters, by skaters.

 Unless you have a degree, a platform or a gallery to back you, It’s hard for artists to break into the art world and get exposure.
 The world needs more No Comply Networks.

 My main focus is my next solo show in 2019.
 I want to be as productive and consistent as I can for that.

 Besides that, I’ve been curating an annual art show called ‘MADE’ here in Vancouver with a friend for the last 5 years.
 It’s a platform we started to bridge the gap between music and visual art – www.madeartshows.com.